 Linear vs Flexible

-Coming back to the Scheduling scale, it has two dimensions: Linear-time and Flexible-time.
+Scheduling scale has two dimensions: Linear-time and Flexible-time.
 On the linear-time side you will find countries such as for example Germany, Japan, US, UK, closer to the other spectrum there will be most of African countries, India, Brazil, Spain… Just to remind you, all of the comparisons between the countries should be considered relatively to each other.
 The terms you might find in other sources as well for this scale are monochronic vs polychronic cultures.

 So what are the practical implications of this scale?
 Well it might for example make it easier for you to establish how late is actually late, when you should actually inform people that you’re late, what does I’ll see you after two days vs I’ll see you in two days mean.
-Usually that’s the thing you can easily get used to once you learn how it works.
+Usually that’s the thing you can easily grasp once you learn how it works.

 Stick to the schedule!